 The School regularly audits its data systems and processes in order to assess compliance.
-These are done through regular visits by an external data protection consultant who compiles an audit report after each visit, which is then presented to the Governing Body's Audit and Risk Committee
+These are done through regular visits by an external data protection consultant who complies audit report after each visit.

 5.9 Related Policies

 Staff should refer to the following policies that are related to this Data Protection Policy: